 Cultural Management is in fact a relatively new discipline which studies how cultural productions can be managed to enhance quality of life and facilitate policy-making.

 Prof. Sidney Cheung, Director of the BA Programme in Cultural Management at CUHK, said, ‘The programme aims to develop the entrepreneurial sense and skills of humanities students and train them to be the cultural intermediaries in a diversified economy.’
-It focuses on four main categories:
+It focuses on scopes of studies:

 Similar programmes are found in all the renowned universities in China and around the world.
 CUHK’s is supported by the 13 departments in the Faculty of Arts.
 Scholarships are available to successful applicants.
 The programme also supports the students in travel expenses and other fees incurred from joining internships and local cultural events.